Nonseparable Symplectic Neural Networks: Conclusions

 \section{Conclusions}

-We incorporate a classic ideal that maps a nonseparable system to a higher dimensional space making it quasi-separable into nonseparable Hamiltonian system to construct sympletic networks.
+We incorporate a classic ideal that maps a nonseparable system to a higher dimensional space making it quasi-separable to construct symplectic networks.
 With the intrinsic symplectic structure, NSSNN possesses many benefits compared with other methods.
 In particular, NSSNN is the first method that can learn the vortex dynamical system, and accurately predict the evolution of complex vortex structures, such as Taylor and Leapfrog vortices.
-NSSNN, based on the first principle learning complex systems, has potential applications in fields of physics, astronomy, and weather forecast, etc. We will further explore the possibilities of neural networks with inherent structure preserving ability in fields like 3D vortex dynamics and quantum turbulence.
-We will also work on general applications of auxiliary variables in the field of machine learning.
+NSSNN, based on the first principle of learning complex systems, has potential applications in fields of physics, astronomy, and weather forecast, etc. We will further explore the possibilities of neural networks with inherent structure-preserving ability in fields like 3D vortex dynamics and quantum turbulence.
+In addition, we will also work on general applications of NSSNN with datasets based on images or other real scenes through automatically identifying coordinate variables of Hamiltonian systems based on neural networks.